IIIM-IS/AERA/test/readme.md

 * **Manual Build Required:** By default, the `test` project is excluded from the global solution build to avoid forcing dependencies on other workflows.
 To compile it, right-click the `test` project explicitly and select **Build**.
 * **Target Configuration:** The test framework is configured to build using **Release** + **Win32**.
 If you need to use a different configuration, you must manually update the file paths defined at the top of `test_all.cpp`.
 * **Discovering & Running Tests:** Once the build is complete, all tests will be automatically discovered inside the Visual Studio *Test Explorer* window, where they can be run or debugged.
+* **Running tests from command line:** Alternatively, you can execute the tests directly from the command line by running `Release/test.exe` (from the repository root directory, not within the `test` module folder).
+You can also apply filters to run specific tests, for example: `./Release/test.exe --gtest_filter=3_CUMULATIVE_LEARNING*`

 ---